naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

 ## Configure Nginx

-This build can be served through Nginx.
-Create a file `default.conf` in the directory `greeter-ui/config`.
-Add the following configuration in the file:
+Since we haven't provided a host for calling the endpoint `/hello`, the `HttpClient` will pass the request to `http://localhost:4200/hello` when the `getGreeting` method will be called.
+This URL will return Error 404.

+We need to configure a proxy that will intercept all the calls to `/hello` endpoint and redirect it to `http://greeter_api:8084/hello` (which is the Docker URL of the Micronaut REST endpoint).
+Create a file `default.conf` in the directory `greeter-ui/config` and add the following configuration.

 ```properties
 server {